 -Excerpt from Chicago Jazz Magazine Article by Chris White

 The institution was conceived in 1975 when David Bloom taught theory and ear-training to eager instrumentalists of every type from his classroom on Rush Street, upstairs from the supper club and jazz lounge, Jilly’s.
 After listening to jazz groups, Motown bands in the mid-60’s and blues musicians such as Buddy Guy, Bloom began to realize that jazz music was about personal expression.
 Observing the masters and articulating their concepts was, and continues to be, the driving force of his program.

 Four years after the school opened its doors the jazz combo program was born.
 Musicians could now focus on group interaction, building arrangements, and crafting the nuances that make a jazz combo’s sound sparkle.
-Throughout the years Bloom has seen many musicians pass through his tutelage, including notable musicians; Zach Brock, Steve Rodby, Rob Mazurek, Chad Taylor, Larry Gray, Ryan Cohan, and Cliff Colnot.
+Throughout the years Bloom has seen many musicians pass through his tutelage, including notable musicians; Steve Rodby, Rob Mazurek, Chad Taylor, Anthony Wonsey, Larry Gray, Graham Mabe, and Cliff Colnot.

 A Word from Bloom School of Jazz Founder, David Bloom:

 Much of my teaching philosophy I received from my icon-of-education father, Benjamin Bloom.
 He believed that there is only a very small group of people that can’t learn at a high level.
 His work proved most can learn under the right conditions.
 I always look at each student who walks into the school as someone who can learn to make music at a professional level.
 That is, if they have the passion.
 What’s given me great pride is having developed a teaching pedagogy that allows virtually anyone who puts the work in, to ascend to a deeply fulfilling level.